Balancingrock/VJson/README.md

 - Apple's parser handles JSON BOOL items as NSNumber's and hence must be interrogated as a JSON NUMBER item.
 This results in a symmetry break when json code with a bool in it is converted into a VJson hierarchy and that hierachy is then translated back into code.
 (The in- and output code will not be the same)

-# History:
+# Version history:

-Note: Planned releases are for information only and subject to change without notice.

-#### 1.1.0 (Open)

-- No new features planned.
-Features and bugfixes will be made on an ad-hoc basis as needed to support Swiftfire development.
+No new features planned.
+Updates are made on an ad-hoc basis as needed to support Swiftfire development.
-- To request features or bug fixes please contact rien@balancingrock.nl

-#### 1.0.0 (Current)
+#### 1.0.0

 - Finalized for use with Swiftfire 1.0.0